huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   -> This parameter is only valid and mandatory for `custom_nodes`.

 * `flavor` - (Required, String, ForceNew) Specifies the instance specifications for each nodes in node group.
+  This field corresponds to `node_size` in the API document for MRS cluster creation interface.
+Different environments may have different writing styles.
+You can obtain the writing method of this field in the current environment from the interface document of MRS.
   Changing this will create a new MapReduce cluster resource.

 * `node_number` - (Required, Int) Specifies the number of nodes for the node group.